Featured Research

 To find the answer, she compared the biodiversity of meroplankton from Salinas de San Pedro to the nearby boat launch.
 Meroplankton refers to animals in their early stages of life including many species of larval fish, larval crabs and larval shrimp, excellent indicators of a thriving natural nursery.

 “My hypothesis was that the man-made salt marsh would have a higher biodiversity than the coastal area around it due to its environmental attributes, such as being somewhat sheltered and having a low turbidity,” explained Alcala.
 (Turbidity is a measure of water clarity.
 A high turbidity measurement indicates high amounts of suspended solids while low turbidity indicates low amounts of suspended solids.)
-During a period of eight weeks, Alcala preformed 12 trials, six at the salt marsh and six at the boat launch.
-“I would go out to the marsh and go out to launch the same time of day and do a plankton tow,” she said.
-Then she was off to the Aquatic Nursery to identify plankton from the tow under a microscope.

 “I think that was the hardest part, identifying all the plankton because I went into the internship without a background in marine biology,” said Alcala.
 “I bought a book and taught myself how to identify plankton, so after a week of the internship I was able to identify the different species and families.”